Multiple-prism dispersion theory

-The first description of multiple-prism arrays, and multiple-prism dispersion, was given by Newton in his book Opticks.
-Prism pair expanders were introduced by Brewster in 1813.
-A modern mathematical description of the single-prism dispersion was given by Born and Wolf in 1959.
-The generalized multiple-prism dispersion theory was introduced by Duarte and Piper in 1982.
+The first description of multiple-prism arrays, and multiple-prism dispersion, was given by Isaac Newton in his book Opticks, also introducing prisms as beam expanders.
+Prism pair expanders were introduced by David Brewster in 1813.
+A modern mathematical description of the single-prism dispersion was given by Max Born and Emil Wolf in 1959.
+The generalized multiple-prism dispersion theory was introduced by F. J. Duarte and Piper in 1982.